Global Basic Income

 The global commons refers to resources that either are or should be considered the common property of humankind, either because their value is created through our collective efforts, or because they exist naturally as part of our shared inheritance.

-• A global carbon charge could provide the initial funding basis for a worldwide basic income.
+A global carbon charge could provide the initial funding basis for a global basic income.
 Our atmosphere is clearly a global commons, and it makes sense that people receive compensation for damage done to it through carbon pollution.
 Capping overall carbon extraction and pricing CO2 at a starting rate of $135 per tonne would meaningfully address climate change while raising significant sums for a public dividend.
 Revenues should be placed in a global sovereign wealth fund and invested in renewable energy generation, ensuring the world has clean energy resources and providing dividends (i.e. the investment income from the fund) long after we stop using fossil fuels.
 A global carbon cap and share scheme of this kind has incredible potential to address two major global problems at once - climate change and extreme deprivation.
-Our full paper on this topic, including economic modelling by Autonomy, will be published in 2023.
+Our full paper on this topic, including economic modelling by Autonomy, was published in 2023, and you can read it here.

 Getting the money to everyone